Giber Å: Ecology

 In 2004, Moesgård Beach, by the outlet of Giber Å, was one of 18 Danish beaches hit by a bathing moratorium due to high levels of E. coli bacteria, stemming from the municipal water treatment plants that use the stream as a recipient.
 Regardless, sea trout travel through Giber Å and can be found in the streams that feed it.
 Trout has been found as far upstream as Hovedgrøften and Kapelbæk, a stream originating in Hørret Forest.
 Aarhus Municipality works with locals to establish fish ladders to improve conditions for fish in the stream.
 The white-throated dipper winters in Denmark and can be found at Giber Å and associated streams.
-Giber Å has in periods had a very low water level due to water being redirected to agriculture and household use.
+Giber Å has periodically had a very low water level due to redirected water for agriculture and household use.
 The former Århus County decided the stream could be supplemented with water from a rain water basin in Tranbjerg and if necessary groundwater.